Sales Purchase Agreement: Everything You Need to Know

 In a sales agreement, a warranty is the guarantee that the seller is making about the goods or the conditions of the goods they are supplying.
 Some of the warranty promises that are commonly made in Sales Agreements include:

 - There are no claims against the item

 - The goods do not infringe on intellectual property rights

 If a seller provides no warranties on the items, they are selling them "as is," which means the condition has no guarantee.

 If you need help with a sales purchase agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.